zachcasper/resource-types-contrib/README.md

 Community members can contribute new Resource Types, Recipes, and Recipe Packs to this repository.
 We welcome contributions in many forms: submitting issues, writing code, participating in discussions, reviewing pull requests.
 For information on contributing, follow these guides:

-- [Contributing Resource Types and Radius Recipes](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-resource-types-recipes.md): This guide provides an overview of how to write a resource type and one or more recipes.
+- [Contributing Resource Types and Radius Recipes](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-resource-types-recipes.md): This guide provides an overview of how to write a Resource Type and one or more Recipes.
 - Contributing Recipe Packs: Coming soon!
-- [Submitting Issues](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-issues.md): This guide provides an overview of how to submit issues related to resource types or recipes.
+- [Submitting Issues](https://github.com/radius-project/resource-types-contrib/blob/main/contributing-docs/contributing-issues.md): This guide provides an overview of how to submit issues related to Resource Types or Recipes.

-Follow the [Contribution.md](CONTRIBUTING.MD) guidelines for more information.

 ## License